 Once the project is created, the SDK will automatically run a build.
 If that didn’t happen for any reason, run a build manually.
 Once the build is completed successfully, power up the Mimas A7 Mini FPGA Development Board and connect the Xilinx Platform USB cable and Micro USB cable for Serial debugging to the board.

 Program the board by selecting “Program FPGA” under “Xilinx” menu.
-Open the serial port corresponding to Mimas A7 Mini on your operating system using your preferred Serial Terminal software such as HyperTerminal, PuTTY, Tera Term, etc. Now run the application by clicking the Run icon on the main toolbar.
+Open the serial port corresponding to Mimas A7 Mini on your operating system using your preferred Serial Terminal software such as HyperTerminal, PuTTY, Tera Term, etc. Now run the application by selecting the .elf file from the project hierarchy and then click the Run icon on the main toolbar.
 Select “Launch On Hardware (GDB)” when asked as shown in the image below.

 If everything went well, the application running on the board should print “Hello World” over the USB UART and should be displayed on the Serial Terminal application.